-(Same as Speech Communication 205)
+(Same as Speech Communication 120)

-Principles and practice of the oral communication of prose, poetry and drama, with understanding and appreciation.
+The principles of argumentation including, reasoning, and critical thinking, as well as the analytical skills needed to construct arguments and refutation.
+Speech assignments to give students an opportunity to put skills into practice.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 This course may not be offered each semester.
 Transfer Credit: CSU; UC.